manaf-lbis/autofitv1/README.md

 ## 🎯 About AutoFit

-Stranded on the road?
-Fuel running out?
-Mechanical issues? **AutoFit** connects you with professional, certified mechanics in real-time.
-We solve roadside emergencies with three powerful services designed to keep you moving.
+**AutoFit** is a comprehensive mechanic booking platform designed to solve roadside emergencies.
+Whether you're stuck on the road with car trouble, facing a fuel outage, or experiencing mechanical issues, AutoFit connects you with professional, certified mechanics in real-time.
 ---

 ## ✨ Core Features